Shayankhannn/Next-Hire/README.md

 fix -- image and search results for in results.blade.php -- done i was using form name but needed tag from url abort it --- done -- wasnt using array for multiple file type in validation

-fix -- file validation and file field extention issue in registration --
+fix -- file validation and file field extention issue in registration --   done -- wasnt using array in validation

 ----------